DeepTrackAI/qdots_dataset/README.md

 ## Overview

-This DeepTrackAI repository contains a 500-frame movie of quantum dots labeling integrin α5β1 diffusing on the membrane of HeLa cells.
-The movie was recorded by Sergi Masó-Orriols and Carlo Manzo.
+This DeepTrackAI repository contains a 500-frame movie of quantum dots (Qdot655) labeling occludin molecules diffusing on the membrane of Caco-2 cells.
+The movie was recorded with 488-nm excitation.

 ### Summary
 - **Dataset Size**: 500 frames
 - **Image Size**: 1200 × 1200 pixels
 - **Format**: 12-bit grayscale TIF images
-- **Frame Rate**: 60 fps (frames per second)
+- **Frame Rate**: 30 fps (frames per second)
-- **Pixel Size**: 109.97 nm/pixel
+- **Pixel Size**: 109.7 nm/pixel

 ---

 ## Original Source

 - **Title**: Quantum Dots Dataset
-- **Authors**: Sergi Masó-Orriols and Carlo Manzo
+- **Authors**: Montse Masoliver, Sergi Masó-Orriols, Marta Cullell-Dalmau, Joan Bertran, and Carlo Manzo
 - **License**: [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)

 If you use this dataset, please follow the licensing requirements and provide proper attribution to the original authors.